 Support Cockpit Arts

 We work with The Prince's Trust to offer previously unemployed young people a gateway to a career in craft.

 “The Cockpit Arts Creative Careers Programme is a best practice progression route for our clients who wish to establish self employment in crafts.
 It is proven to develop entrepreneurship and skill and to sustain the businesses beyond the initial support.” – Mike Nelson, Programme Manager Enterprise & Awards, The Prince’s Trust

 Launched in 2010, our Creative Careers programme now runs annually, in partnership with The Prince’s Trust, as a gateway to a professional career in craft and design.
 Participants are integrated into Cockpit Arts’ professional working environment, while craft mentors provide aspirational role models.

 Year 4 participants included Sarah Marafie (jewellery), Chloe Owens (textiles and ceramics), Zoe Powell (textiles) and Mary Zreik (fashion and textiles).
-The Drapers’ Charitable Fund for a further year of support for these participants, enabling them to continue their journey towards sustainable self-employment.
+The Drapers’ Charitable Fund supported Cockpit Arts to provide a further year of support for these participants, enabling them to continue their journey towards sustainable self-employment.